 You probably learned in elementary school about taste being one of the five senses.
 There are five different categories of flavors that you can taste: salty, sweet, bitter, sour, and umami.

 Taste buds on your tongue are made up of groups of taste receptor cells.
-The bumpy surface of your tongue increases the surface area, allowing for lots of taste receptor cells.
+The bumpy surface of your tongue increases surface area, allowing for lots of taste receptor cells.

 Zooming in on these taste cells, you will find specific taste receptors on the cell membrane.
-For example, on a taste bud that primarily detects bitter, there will be a lot of bitter taste receptors on the cell membrane of each cell.
+For example, on a taste bud that primarily detects bitterness, there will be a lot of bitter taste receptors on the cell membrane of each cell.
 Activating the receptor with the right molecule causes a signal to be sent to the brain via a nerve.